 Leann trembled with astonishment, completely taken aback.
 We had believed that the carefully arranged candles and protective oil would establish an impenetrable barrier, shielding us from any malevolent presence.
-However, it appeared that we failed to notice the blemished candles behind us, mirroring the stained pages of the book.

-The candles had an uncanny hue, resembling a pale shade of gray, although I distinctly remember them being white.
+However, it appeared that we failed to notice the candles behind us, mirroring the stained pages of the book.
+These candles had an uncanny hue, resembling a pale shade of gray, although I distinctly remember them being white when we started.
 At that moment, Leann broke the silence and shared her suspicions.
-"Sheryl, if you initially noticed them as gray, it’s possible that we’re being manipulated by these supernatural entities.
-It makes me question whether what I encountered at my house was actually my cousin..."

-We have witnessed the 3 entities already so they could be threatening us to perform their wishes… so number 3, there’s some connection between them and we will get to the bottom of that.
+“Sheryl, if you initially noticed them as white, it’s possible we’re being manipulated by these supernatural entities.
+It makes me question whether what I encountered at my house was actually my cousin. . . .
+We have witnessed the three entities already, so they could be threatening us to perform their wishes . . . so the number three, there’s some connection between them all, and we will need to get to the bottom of that.”

-I went through a box that Leann brought, there were some old writings, prayers, and stones.
+I went through a box Leann brought.
+There were some old writings, prayers, and stones.

-Sheryl, let’s do the prayers, after that you need to knock on the floor 3 times with the stones, this needs to be done before we get back to the books… we must be careful this time our only protection against evil are the stones and the prayers so they must be said as they’re on my writings.
+“Sheryl, let’s do the prayers.
+After that, you need to knock on the floor three times with the stones.
+This needs to be done before we get back to the books. . . .
+We must be more careful this time.
+Our only protection against evil are the stones and the prayers, so they must be spoken exactly as they are in my writings.”

-I asked Leann, these prayers were made by yourself?
+I asked Leann, “You made these prayers?”

-Yes, I found out that it performs better when you put your heart and your own words into it, so are you ready Sheryl?
+“Yes, I found out that they perform better when you put your heart and your own words into it.
+So are you ready, Sheryl?”

-I’m, I guess…
+“I am, I guess. . . .”

-Please trust yourself, Sheryl, I know it didn’t go well with the previous session but remember we are influenced and probably manipulated but we need to push through this enchantment, this is something I had performed in the past and it has worked as a shield against any harm.
+“Please trust yourself, Sheryl.
+I know it didn’t go well with the previous session but remember we are influenced and probably manipulated.
+But we need to push through this enchantment.
+This is something I have performed in the past, and it has worked as a shield against any harm.”

-Ok Leann, look I know you have experience and all that but are you completely sure about doing this?
-I don’t feel I have enough preparation for something like this, besides what if something happens while you’re “away”?
+“Okay, Leann.
+I know you have experience and all that, but are you completely sure about doing this?
+I don’t feel I have enough preparation for something like this.
+Besides, what if something happens while you’re ‘away’?

-Look, Sheryl, I already have witnessed enough things so who knows this might be my mission in life… so I feel I’m ready and I will do anything in my power to help you out.
+“Look, Sheryl, I already have witnessed enough things, so who knows—this might be my mission in life.
+I feel I’m ready and I will do anything in my power to help you out.”

-Thanks, Leann, you don’t know what this means to me, I just hope things go well for us both…
+“Thanks, Leann.
+You don’t know what this means to me.
+I just hope things go well for us both.”

 Each prayer was said exactly as she wrote it.
-Seems like 3 was the number for everything, 3 prayers, 3 times, 3 stones.
-So, what was behind that?
+Seems like three was the number for everything: three prayers, three times, three stones.
+So what was behind that?

-The Memento Mori talked about deforming and transforming the soul so it could be that this book was meant to help out these forces, supposedly it has a warning against evil but seems it was just a facade, just a collection of instructions that allow them to attach to your soul.
-This attachment was complemented with the Soul Demonica, at first it didn’t look like it but after reviewing everything with Leann we found out something else…

-The reason the Memento was written in both Italian and English was that in the past especially during the times of exorcism, some priests believed that prayers and commands in Italian, especially being a language spoken by the pope, would have a stronger effect over evil forces, they even say the exorcisms would last less compared to being performed in English.
+Memento Mori talked about deforming and transforming the soul, so it could be that this book was meant to help out these forces.
+Supposedly, it was a warning against evil, but that seems like it was just a collection of instructions that allowed them to attach to your soul.
+This attachment was complemented by Soul Demonica.
+At first it didn’t look like it, but after reviewing everything with Leann, we found out something else. . .The reason Memento Mori was written in both Italian and English was that, in the past—especially during the times of exorcism—some priests believed that prayers and commands in Italian, especially being a language spoken by the Pope, would have a stronger effect on evil forces.
+They even say the exorcisms wouldn’t take as long compared to when they were performed in English.